Elyes-nk/test-api/README.md

 - Node Js
 - Express Js
 - Mongoose
-- Jest
-*a JavaScript testing framework developed by Facebook, it works out of the box with minimal configuration and has in-built test runner, assertion library and mocking support.*
+- Jest : *a JavaScript testing framework developed by Facebook, it works out of the box with minimal configuration and has in-built test runner, assertion library and mocking support.*
-- Supertest
-*a library for testing Node Js http servers, it enables us to programmatically send HTTP requests such as get, post, put, delete to HTTP servers and get results.*
+- Supertest : *a library for testing Node Js http servers, it enables us to programmatically send http requests such as get, post, put, delete to http servers and get results.*

 # Project content